Wolf Law Library » Research » Career Guides » Energy Law Career Guide

 e-mail: pubutil@abanet.org

-"The Section brings together members of the bar interested in the rapidly changing legal environment in the communications, cable TV, internet, electricity, gas, oil pipelines, aviation, motor carriers, railroads, and water industries.
-The third oldest Section in the ABA, the Section was established in 1917 when public interest demanded regulation of these fields.
-The Section currently has approximately 3,900 members, plus over 3,000 law students." --From the website
+"The American Bar Association Infrastructure and Regulated Industries Section is the leading professional organization for those interested in the rapidly changing legal environment in the communications, cable TV, internet, electricity, gas, oil pipelines, aviation, motor carriers, railroads, and water industries." --From the website

 Energy Bar Association